derekhargest/workflow-wpe/README.md

 ### For CI / CD through GitHub Actions:

-GitHub: This product assumes the use of GitHub for version control and CI / CD
+GitHub: This product assumes the use of GitHub for version control and CI / CD ( this step only needs to be completed for one key )
-* Generate a new SSH key - https://wpengine.com/support/ssh-keys-for-shell-access/#Generate_New_SSH_Key
+* Generate a new SSH KEY - https://wpengine.com/support/ssh-keys-for-shell-access/#Generate_New_SSH_Key
 * Add PRIVATE KEY to Organization Secrets

 WPEngine: This product assumes a hosting provider of WPEngine.
 * Aquire access to GMMB's WPEngine account.
 * Add the PUBLIC KEY to your WPEngine account by navigating to Profile > SSH keys > Create SSH key and pasting your public key in the field

 ### For Development: